 If a tooth requires a more dramatic cosmetic change than is possible with a veneer, dental crowns are an option.
 Your dentist may also advise a crown when a tooth has been structurally compromised, and if you get dental implants, a crown is what will be placed atop the implant to replace your tooth.
 Also called caps, crowns are custom-made oral restorations.
 Your dentist will use sophisticated software to ensure that the crown is the perfect shape, size, and color.
 To accommodate a crown, your dentist must remove the outer part of your tooth or at least what remains of it.
 This is a relatively fast and discomfort-free process, however, and it is even possible now to get a crown in just a single visit.

 Whether you need some minor adjustments or major corrections, there are various treatment options available.
 You can choose the best procedures for you, and Jeffrey D. Clark, DDS, will plan them so that they synergize for a smile you will love.
 Dr. Clark will work closely with you throughout the process.
 He will answer your questions, explore your options, and assist you in making the best choices for you.
 If you need restorative dental care as well, Dr. Clark can weave that into your smile makeover plan.

 A smile makeover will not just enhance your appearance but bolster your self-esteem, and your new smile can last a lifetime.
 For this reason, it is crucial that you choose a caring and experienced dental team that embraces the artistic aspect of this process.
 Dr. Clark is committed to innovative dental procedures and technologies, but he also appreciates that smile makeovers are as much art as science.
-Dr. Clark and his entire team at Scottsdale Dental Excellence will work diligently to achieve your perfect smile.
+Dr. Clark and his entire team at Scottsdale Cosmetic Dentistry Excellence will work diligently to achieve your perfect smile.
 Call us today at 480 585 1853 to schedule your smile makeover consultation.